 Corman and Alejandro Jodorowsky (the Chilean-born director that never got around to make his very own surreal version of “Dune”) are the guest honors of this year’s edition, where they’ll be interviewed live.
 Roger Corman’s session was full and I expect Jodorowsky’s to be as well.
 There are no tickets for these sessions, so come early to save your spot in line.

 The festival kicked off on Tuesday night, the fifth, with a well-deserved tribute to recently-deceased Tobe Hoper, the introduction of the jury for the Portuguese short films competition (all enthusiasts of horror films but not necessarily part of the industry), and the screening of Kevin Phillips’ “Super Dark Times”.

-This year’s mascot, the red devil, is a mix of old pagan traditions still happening in the present time in the North of the country.
+This year’s mascot, the red devil, is a mix of old pagan traditions still happening at the present time in the North of the country.
 Portugal has more material to create original horror stories than most people think.
-All you need is to dig deeper in those traditions.
+All you need is to dig deeper into those traditions.